 Scrutinise all examination papers and substantive assessment briefs before they are sent to the external examiner for approval in advance of their release to students.

 A8.
-Role of the School Office
+Role of the School Executive Support Team

 General

-Members of the School Office are expected to have a basic working knowledge of:
+Members of the School Executive Support Team are expected to have a basic working knowledge of:

-The validation of courses and modules as laid down in the University handbook.

-The procedures governing reviews.
+The operation of School Board

-University regulations and procedures including the Regulations for Awards and the Quality Assurance Procedures for Taught Courses and Research Awards.
+University regulations and procedures including the Regulations for Awards and the Quality Assurance Procedures for Taught Courses and Research Awards in order to provide operational support for activities covered by the regulations.

-In validation

-The School Office should play an important part in ensuring that documentation is prepared in an appropriate form.
-Some of the information required may be prepared by the School Office (e.g. composition of Course Committees, Course assessment meetings, curricula vitae of staff etc.).

-A member of the School Office should be available at validation and review events to offer support to the Dean and the course team, to assist in their smooth running, and to be available for all ‘open’ meetings of the panel.

-In Quality Appraisals, Internal Quality Audits, Thematic Reviews and Subject Reviews

-The School Office should assist in the preparation of the documentation generally and, in particular, should be active in the preparation of the factual information required.

-In Annual Evaluation

-It shall be the responsibility of the School Office to assist in the preparation of the statistical return for each course in the School as part of annual evaluation.

 Standard University Templates

-The School Office shall be responsible for ensuring the most up to date formats and templates (available from University Records Management System) are used for the following:
+The School Executive Support Team shall be responsible for ensuring the most up to date formats and templates (available from University Records Management System) are used for the following:

 Student Panel agenda;